-Vacuum cleaners are one of the most essential household appliances to have in the home.
+With spring just around the corner you ay be thinking about upgrading your cleaning cupboard with the best vacuum cleaner.
+They are one of the most essential household appliances to have in the home after all.
 They'll banish crumbs, remove dust and tame pet hair all with ease.
 You'll also now find that many can convert into a nifty handheld vac for reaching up into those ceiling corners so any fear of cobwebs can be faced head-on and sucked away, too.
 But with so many options out there, where can you find the best vacuum cleaner for you?
 That's where we step in...

 In this guide which we have pulled together for you, the Real Homes team have conducted real-life comparisons to highlight the very best vacuum cleaner reviews which have all been tried and tested in the home of our appliance experts.
 We've considered all shapes and size of vac – think cordless, stick or bagless vacuum cleaners – from top brands such as Dyson, Shark and Miele which you may, or may not, be familiar with so you can buy with confidence.
 Nothing less than 4 stars (out of 5) has made it onto our list and believe me, our experts know what makes a good vac.
 The best bit?
 Our handy pricing widgets will serve you only the best prices around, so your search for a vacuum cleaner could not only start but finish here, too.